mwiegant/nodejs_boilerplate/README.md

 # Specifications

 - This nodejs server was built as an Express application.
-Read about Express, [here](http://expressjs.com/api.html#app.express).
+Express handles the server creation and routing for this project.
+Read up on Express [here](http://expressjs.com/api.html#app.express).
 - No templating engine is being used; to learn how to use a templating language (such as Jade or Ejs), [click here](http://expressjs.com/guide/using-template-engines.html).
 - Html files should be put in the /views folder.
 - All other resource files (js, less, css, etc) should be put in the /public folder, which will be sent to the browser along with the requested webpage on each refresh of the page.